-Center Campus to students who meet the BGSU College Credit Plus Admission Requirements, attend a mandatory College Credit Plus Meeting and complete all necessary paperwork and apply for admission to Bowling Green State University prior to the application deadline.
+Center Campus to students who meet the BGSU College Credit Plus admission requirements, attend a mandatory College Credit Plus meeting, complete all necessary paperwork, and apply for admission to Bowling Green State University prior to the application deadline.
 BGSU’s College Credit Plus deadlines are on the next page.

-WRIT 1120 (3) Academic Writing - Expository
+WRIT 1120 (3) Research Writing -

 HIST 1520 (3) The Modern World - Comparative study of how and why selected economic, social, political and intellectual revolutions of the modern world have transformed and are shaping contemporary European and non-Western cultures.

 HIST 2060 (3) Modern America

-- How and why selected economic, intellectual, political and social developments transformed post-Civil War America and shaped 20th-century
+- How/why selected economic, intellectual, political and social developments transformed post-Civil War America and shaped 20th-century American society.

-BIOL 1010 (3) Environment of Life - Basic ecology and current environmental problems of air, water and land pollution; human reproduction and population dynamics.
+BIOL 1010 (3) Environment of Life - Basic ecology and current environmental problems of air, water, and land pollution; human reproduction and population dynamics.
 Two one-hour lectures and one two-hour laboratory.

-BIOL 1040 (4) Introduction to Biology - Basic Concepts:
+BIOL 1040 (4) Introduction to Biology - Basic concepts:

 the cell, metabolism, genetics, reproduction, development, evolution, and